For thoughts that arrive before they are ready to be organized.

 What if I already use Apple Notes or Notion?

-Put the thought down
+Put the thought down before it has to become something.

 Request a private beta seat.
 No card today.
 One quiet message when there is room.